 There are many ways that coastal communities can respond to the risks of coastal storms and flooding, but all of these involve tradeoffs.
 This survey asks for your opinions about these tradeoffs.
 The goal of the survey is to identify the types of policies that would be supported by you and others in your region.
 Your answers will be compiled with those of other respondents and sent to local officials to help them decide how to best protect your community.

+This research study is being conducted by the University of New Hampshire Survey Center on behalf of the National Oceanic and Atmospheric Administration (NOAA).
 Your address was randomly selected from all addresses in the Seacoast region of New Hampshire and bordering communities in Massachusetts and Maine.
 We anticipate approximately 2,000 residents will respond, but our goal is to get as many as possible.
-This research study is being conducted by the University of New Hampshire Survey Center on behalf of the National Oceanic and Atmospheric Administration (NOAA).
 By completing the survey, you are consenting to participate in this research.
 Although we hope that you will answer every question, you are free to skip any questions.
 Your participation is voluntary, and you may withdraw your consent and discontinue participation at any time.
 The survey will take approximately 20 minutes to complete.
 You will not be individually identified and your responses will be used for statistical purposes only.

 Thank you in advance for your participation.
 If you have questions about the research, please feel free to contact Andrew Smith at 603-862-2226 or by email at andrew.smith@unh.edu.
 If you have questions about your rights as a research subject, you may contact Dr. Julie Simpson in UNH Research Integrity Services at 603-862-2003 or Julie.Simpson@unh.edu to discuss them.
 By clicking "I Agree" you are agreeing to participate in this study.